jinvillaz/nestjs-temporal-core/README.md

 6. Monitor worker status using the WorkerManager service
 7. Configure appropriate runtime and worker options for production deployments
 8. Implement proper TLS security for production environments
+9. Use workflow queries for reading workflow state without side effects
+10. Configure graceful shutdown for workers to prevent activity interruptions

 ## Contributing